 Q: When am I eligible to participate in UNE’s educational benefits programs?

 A: You need to be a benefit-eligible active employee at the time you apply for any of UNE’s educational programs.
-Generally there is not a waiting period.
-However some programs, like the CIC and TEP programs, need you to apply nearly 1 year prior to the start of attendance.
+Some programs have waiting periods and others, like the CIC and TEP programs, need you to apply nearly 1 year prior to the start of attendance.
 See the Personnel Handbook or talk to your Human Resources representative for more information.

 Q: How do I know if I qualify to take courses at UNE at the reduced rate for employees?